 In my coaching I find there are so many different ways to coach the game and depending on whom I am coaching, different techniques are needed to get the best out of different players.

-Saying that the swing should be the same for a 12 year old at 4’2” to a 6’4” 30 year old man is just not correct.
+Saying that the swing should be the same for a 12-year-old at 4’2” to a 6’4” 30-year-old man is just not correct.
 Yes, there are core principles but so much has to be adapted to suit the individual.
 Nowhere is this more apparent than in the movement aspect of the game.

 I want to discuss how different movement patterns have been taught and what has changed over the years.

 The rackets are lighter, players are in better shape and therefore the pace of the game across all standards has gone up.
-That means movement is now much more fragmented and random compared to before when patterns and more controlled movement was needed/used.
+That means the movement is now much more fragmented and random compared to before when patterns and more controlled movement was needed/used.